pvega62/software/raw-md-files/data-pipelines/using-postman-mock-server.md

 ---

-## Step 4.
-Send your first mock request
+## 4. Send your first mock request

 1. Open **POST /v1/streams/ingest** inside the **Mock Server Collection**.
 2. Confirm the environment is active.